-- 56. (1) An authorised official must assess an application in accordance with section 65 and make a written recommendation to the decision-maker regarding the approval or refusal of the application. - (2) An assessment of an application must include a written motivation for the recommendation and, where applicable, the proposed conditions of approval.
+- 56. (1) An authorised employee must in writing in accordance with section 65 assess an application and make a recommendation to the decision-maker regarding the approval or refusal of the application. - (2) An assessment of an application must include a motivation for the recommendation and, where applicable, the proposed conditions of approval.